Why smart EV charging is critical for the grid

 As the capacity of EV batteries continues to increase, AC fast charging methods are gaining popularity in the home environment.
 These can help EVs charge more quickly, but do so by drawing significant power from your property’s electrical supply.

-2) Smart EV chargers will help reduce the risks of blackouts and higher electricity costs.
+2) Reduce risk of blackouts and higher electricity costs

 The electricity demand from home charging becomes significant when considered at a regional level.
 When combining the energy consumption of tens of thousands, or even hundreds of thousands of EVs charging at the same time, it’s worth considering how growing electric fleets could cause blackouts and grid failures to occur in the future.

 An EV may be parked for as long as 12 hours overnight until the next morning’s commute.
-Few need longer than 10 hours to fully charge with a dedicated 7.4kW charger, and far less if you’re not discharging your battery fully each day.
-This creates a large window of time that this charging can take place.
+Few need longer than 10 hours to fully charge with a dedicated 7.4kW charger, and far less if you’re not using your whole battery each day.
+This creates a large window of time that charging can take place.

 Smart charging technology can harness this flexibility by allowing (with the consent of EV drivers) for grid operators to shift charging demand away from peak times and spread the demand over this 12-hour window.
 It’s a benefit for grid operators and EV owners to avoid increased electricity costs and premature infrastructure upgrades.